 This extract, from the play ‘The Browning Version, highlights the attitude of a teenage student toward his teacher.
 His comments are shocking because they are very close to the truth.
 He calls the teacher almost inhuman, though not a sadist.
 He is mortally afraid of his teacher because his promotion depends on his teacher’s goodwill.
 When another teacher encourages him, the student becomes franker.

 It appears that the teacher was strict and seemed to hate people who like him.
 This reflects on the teacher’s quality.

 The Browning Version Chapter Summary

 Taplow introduces himself and informs him that he is a student in the lower fifth grade.
-He adds that he would specialise next term if he got promoted.
-He also tells Frank that Mr Crocker-Harris does not tell the students their results beforehand like the other teachers.
+He adds that he would specialize next term if he got promoted.
+He also tells Frank that Mr. Crocker-Harris does not tell the students their results beforehand like the other teachers.
 Frank is surprised.

 Frank admits that there is a rule that results should be announced on the last day only by the principal but no one follows it.
 Taplow remarks that only Crocker-Harris follows the rule.